What is Co-Funding ?

 Government co-funding compliments the Apprenticeship Levy scheme in two ways.

 First, if you are an employer who has an annual payroll of less than £3m a year, you will not pay the Apprenticeship Levy.
 So co-funding replaces the Levy for non-levied employers.
-Through co-funding, government ensures that non-levied employers continue to have access to funding, enabling your appointed training provider use apprenticeships to train your staff.
-Payments will be 90% of the apprenticeship value, and, as the employer, you have to only pay 10%.
+Through co-funding, government ensures that smaller, non – levied employers continue to have access to funding, enabling meaning you can still use apprenticeships to train your workforce.
+The government will fund 95% of the cost of any apprenticeship, and, as the employer, you only pay 5%

 In either case – levy-paying employer or not – government co-funding can significantly increase the number of staff that you can train whilst radically reducing the cost.